x <- 1

 The following code:

-4. creates a new vector, x_replace that replaces each unique value in x with a corresponding value of y.
-If we truly wanted to replace x, we would just assign this last result to back to x
+x, 100 samples (with replacement) from a uniform distribution 1:10;k, the number of unique values in x;y, which is k samples from LETTERS (a vector containing all capital letters);x_replace that replaces each unique value in x with a corresponding value of y.
+If we truly wanted to replace x, we would just assign this last result to back to xset.seed(0408)

 n <- 100